Blood Drive Basics

 Donor Center Blood Drives

-well for small groups and individuals.
-Each branch offers daily
+sites work well for small groups and individuals.
+Each branch

-donation opportunities for donors to make appointments which are
+offers daily donation opportunities for donors to make appointments

-convenient for them.
-CBC also offers "Sponsorship Days," an
+which are convenient for them.
+CBC also offers "Sponsorship Days,"

 blood drives at their locations to sponsor a blood drive at the